LLNL/zfp/docs/source/limitations.rst

   components must be stored as separate arrays, which may result in lost opportunities for compression, e.g. if the complex magnitude is constant and only the phase varies.

+- Version |omprelease| adds support for OpenMP compression.
+However, OpenMP decompression is not yet supported.

 - Version |cudarelease| adds support for CUDA compression and decompression.
   However, only the fixed-rate compression mode is so far supported.